Play Live Radio

 Both major drinking water providers in Pittsburgh — Pennsylvania American Water and Pittsburgh Water — treat their water with fluoride.
 Pittsburgh Water, which serves 500,000 customers, adds fluoride to the water during one of the final stages of treatment at its facility in Pittsburgh near Aspinwall.
 More than 90% of water systems in Allegheny County are treated with fluoride.

-According to Frank Sidari, Pittsburgh Water’s environmental compliance director, the company’s water treatment plant draws in about 65 million gallons of water from the Allegheny River per day.
+According to Frank Sidari, Pittsburgh Water’s chief environmental and compliance officer, the company’s water treatment plant draws in about 65 million gallons of water from the Allegheny River per day.
 To that, it adds between 100 and 200 gallons of fluoride in the treatment process during the disinfectant stage.

 “We add fluoride basically right before the water is ready to head out into the distribution system after it's been through our entire treatment process,” Sidari said.